How to build an exhibition stand

 Give them high-quality imagery and a thorough design brief and sit back and relax.
 It can take weeks to get the graphic design right – so make sure you’ve given yourself plenty of time.

-And just like that, you’ve completed stage two of exhibition planning.
+And just like that, you’ve completed stage two of exhibition organisation/planning.
 Next week we will give you a bitesize guide to event preparation – this is where the planning process tends to get a bit messy so it’s a good idea to download your free exhibition planning tool now so that you can wrap your head around all of the steps.
+If you are in need of a short guide on budgeting, download your free budgeting tool now.